martinshields/pisys/README.md

 # Raspberry Pi Media Server Setup

-Personal automated setup script for configuring a Raspberry Pi as a media server with Docker-based services.
+Fully automated setup for deploying a complete media server stack on Raspberry Pi with VPN-protected torrenting, automated media management, and network-wide ad blocking.

 ## What It Installs